jperichon/mogreet-php/README.md

 ## Installation

 For now, you can use **mogreet-php** only by checking out this repo.
-Others methods will be added once the development will be done.
+Others methods will be added later.

 First clone the git repo: